 The Criminal Justice, Law & Government Department is committed to providing the students of Centenary University with a broad humanistic education through the social sciences.
 The learning process developed through sound social sciences programs can serve a student for a lifetime.
-The Department offers Bachelor of Arts degree programs in Criminal Justice and Political and Governmental Affairs along with an Associate of Arts degree in Paralegal & Legal Assistant Studies.
-All academic writing in the social sciences is to be done using the American Psychological Association (APA) format; this is the standard writing format for the social sciences.
+The Department offers a Bachelor of Arts degree in Criminal Justice.
+All academic writing is to be done using the American Psychological Association (APA) format; which is the standard writing format for the social sciences.